James Overduin's Web Page

 Our best current theory of gravity, Einstein's General Relativity, is incompatible with the Standard Model of particle physics that successfully describes the other three forces of nature (the electromagnetic, weak and strong nuclear forces).
 This impasse has been called by Nobel Prizewinner Steven Weinberg the "one veritable crisis" remaining in theoretical physics.
 Progress in such situations usually depends on a combination of new theoretical ideas and experimental strategies that probe at "weak spots" where existing limits and predictions are unsure.
 In the case of gravity, two such spots involve spin and the universality of free fall, also known as the Equivalence Principle.
-A review article I co-authored with Paul Wesson on a class of extended theories of gravity known as Kaluza-Klein theories ranks 22nd among the "top-cited articles of all time" on the gravitation and cosmology arXiv with over 400 citations to date.
+A review article I co-authored with Paul Wesson on a class of extended theories of gravity known as Kaluza-Klein theories holds the #30 position among "top-cited articles of all time" on the gravitation and cosmology arXiv with over 750 citations to date.
 I am especially interested in the prospects for testing such theories with controlled space experiments like Gravity Probe B (GP-B) and the Satellite Test of the Equivalence Principle (STEP).
-Some other publications (Towson undergraduate research students in red font):
+Some recent publications (undergraduate student co-authors in red font):

 A website I wrote on this subject called "SPACETIME: from the Greeks to Gravity Probe B” received over 500 "diggs" at digg.com and the animations used in it (co-designed with Bob Kahn) won a bronze medal at the 29th annual Telly Awards (2008, right).